nicholasp13/BackBeat/README.md

 ## Goals
 The goal is to create an open source, simple digital audio workstation (DAW) with the ability to easily customize sounds and interface
 ### Upcoming features:
+- Add downsampling and upsampling to support different sample rates (only 48k sample rate supported currently)
-- Add support to play MP3 files and files with different sample rates, different bit depths, in mono, etc.
+- Add support for 24 bit integers
-- Add playback window/layer to Sampler project
+- Add GUI timeline to edit audio tracks i.e. cutting, copying, multiple tracks, saving edits
 ### Planned features:
 - Modular Matrix for interactive GUI implementation to customize sounds
 - Create audio tracks for editing and recording with GUI contols